 Location: New York, New York (hybrid) or remote

-Reports to: Program Officer and Deputy Director, Capacity Development
+Reports to: Deputy Director, Capacity Development

 Internship Description

 This internship is ideal for a student interested in a career in international law or public health.
 The internship will provide an opportunity for students or recent graduates to gain hands-on experience in the intersection of human rights, research, capacity development, and program evaluation.
-Interns will contribute to the development and implementation of research and M&E strategies, as well as participate in critical data collection and analysis efforts that support PHR’s mission of advancing human rights and healthcare access globally.
+Interns will contribute to the development and implementation of research and M&E strategies, as well as participate in critical data collection and analysis efforts that support PHR’s mission of advancing human rights and health care access globally.

 The ideal candidate will have a strong interest in human rights, research methodology, and the evaluation of programmatic impact.
 They will have the opportunity to work alongside a multidisciplinary team of professionals who are deeply committed to advancing social justice and public health issues.
 This internship will offer exposure to the workings of a dynamic human rights organization and provide the intern with a comprehensive understanding of how M&E and research are integral to the success of global health and advocacy programs.